 For example, Chris Fielding, CIO at disaster recovery vendor Sungard Availability Services, said her team worked closely with the company's HR team to develop a BI dashboard with global data on employee head count, new hires and terminations, compensation and other metrics.
 Completed in 2019, the new dashboard is updated automatically, replacing a manual reporting process that took hours.

-The dashboard was quickly adopted by business leaders in HR, and Fielding's team created a simple training program for other users to facilitate a rollout of the tool across the company.
-She said that led to other departments and business units recognizing the dashboard's potential, which boosted adoption and spurred numerous requests for additional BI applications throughout the organization.
+The dashboard was quickly adopted by business leaders in HR, and Fielding's team created a simple training program for managers in other departments and business units to promote a rollout across the company.
+She said that boosted adoption of the dashboard and spurred numerous requests for additional BI applications.

 6. Managing the use of self-service BI tools

 Uncontrolled self-service BI deployments in different business units can lead to a chaotic data environment with silos and conflicting analytics results that create confusion in the minds of business executives and other decision-makers.

 Tibco's Thorndike said most modern BI tools have a data and security architecture that provides a protected place for user-generated analytics to be stored and shared.
 He recommended, though, that BI and data management teams curate data sets in data warehouses or other analytics repositories upfront to help avoid inconsistences.

 "We've found that the key to enriching the self-service experience is to expose these tools to curated data and content, which users can leverage to create much better data flows and mashups," Thorndike said.